yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 	Compass will stop sending milestones if the Merkle tree runs out of leaves (public/private keys).
 To avoid this problem, use an 	appropriate value for the `depth` field.
 	:::

-9. Create the Merkle tree by executing the script in the `docs/private_tangle` directory
+9. Compute the Merkle tree by executing the script in the `docs/private_tangle` directory

 	```bash
 	sudo ./01_calculate_layers.sh